jroivas/cnnla/README.md

 When node has data, it may output it immediately to it's connections.
 Node itself keeps it's data until new data is feeded, or node is grounded.

- XXX If there's more data coming to node, those feedings are blocked until current data is gone.

 ## Outputs